amigavision/AmigaVision/content/distro/MegaAGS-ReadMe.txt

 ## Quick Setup for MiSTer

-(Note: If you are updating from an earlier version (especially before 2023), we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` file and doing this installation from scratch and then adding that file back in, as many things have changed.)
+(Note: If you are updating from an earlier version -- especially before 2023 -- we *highly* recommend setting aside your `games/Amiga/MegaAGS-Saves.hdf` file and doing this installation from scratch and then adding that file back in, as many things have changed.)

 * Copy the contents of the following directories to the corresponding directories in the top level on MiSTer's file system: